ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/03-RMSD_Analysis_with_pytraj.md

 {: .language-python}

 - You can load a single filename, a list of filenames or a pattern.
+- There are two functions for loading trajectories
 - The `ptraj.iterload` method returns a frame iterator object.
 This means that it registers what trajectories will be processed without actually loading them into memory.
 One frame will be loaded at a time when needed at the time of processing.
 This saves memory and allows for analysis of large trajectories.
 - The `ptraj.load` method returns a trajectory object.
 In this case all trajectory frames are loaded into memory.